You will be required to comply with this code of

 maintenance, refurbishment, demolition, decommissioning or dismantling of a

-This code of practice is a compliance code.
-Compliance codes are made to provide practical guidance to persons who have occupational
+Codes are made to provide practical guidance to persons who have occupational

 health and safety duties or obligations.
 Compliance with

-this code of practice is not mandatory.
-Failure to comply with a compliance code does not give rise to civil or criminal liability.
+Code does not give rise to civil or criminal liability.
 However, meeting the

-requirements of a compliance code means that you have fulfilled your
+requirements of a Compliance Code means that you have fulfilled your

 occupational health and safety duties and obligations.

-The code provides guidance to principal contractors
+The Code provides guidance to principal contractors

 and other persons conducting a business or undertaking who carry out